Kamakura: Wakamiya Ōji and the shogunate's six avenues

+Demographics

+Per Japanese census data, the population of Kamakura has remained relatively steady in recent decades.

 Notable locations

 Kamakura has many historically significant Buddhist temples and Shinto shrines, some of them, like Sugimoto-dera, over 1,200 years old.
 Kōtoku-in, with its monumental outdoor bronze statue of Amida Buddha, is the most famous.
 A 15th-century tsunami destroyed the temple that once housed the Great Buddha, but the statue survived and has remained outdoors ever since.
 This iconic Daibutsu is arguably amongst the few images which have come to represent Japan in the world's collective imagination.
 Kamakura also hosts the so-called Five Great Zen Temples (the Kamakura Gozan).

 The architectural heritage of Kamakura is almost unmatched, and the city has proposed some of its historic sites for inclusion in UNESCO's World Heritage Sites list.
 Although much of the city was devastated in the Great Kantō earthquake of 1923, damaged temples and shrines, founded centuries ago, have since been carefully restored.

 Some of Kamakura's highlights are: